 Technical Standards Policy

-All applicants accepted into the Diagnostic Medical Sonography and Echocardiography Programs must be able to meet the program’s technical standards detailed on the following pages.
+All applicants accepted into the Diagnostic Medical Sonography and Diagnostic Cardiac Sonography Programs must be able to meet the program’s technical standards detailed on the following pages.
 Any information supplied is voluntary and will only be shared with the appropriate college personnel who coordinate or provide support services or accommodations.
 Hudson Valley Community College’s Center for Access and Assistive Technology will provide accommodations for students with disabilities.
 Please complete the attached form certifying that you have read, understand and are able to meet these standards.

 Technical Standards for Admissions, and Graduation